 This volume looks at what people with disabilities and their caregivers are saying about this option ten years removed from the study, and what the latest research shows in terms of what it will take to improve this approach, making the option available for all people with disabilities.
 The contributions also discuss what needs remain unmet even when people can manage their own budgets, and present participants’ and their family caregivers’ views on what support broker activities really help (or hurt).
 Finally, the book summarizes the results of a project involving the Council of Social Work Education and nine schools of social work to develop modules to train future social workers on person-centred planning and participant direction.

 Of interest to those researchers studying social care with a focus on disabilities, this book would also be of use to those training social workers and support staff.
-This book was originally published as a special issue of the Journal of Gerontological Social Work.
+The chapters in this book were originally published in the Journal of Gerontological Social Work and Home Health Care Services Quarterly.

 1. "It’s Changed Everything": Voices of Veterans in the Veteran-Directed Home and Community Based Services Program